primedcore/buoing/README.md

 # buoing
-The Buoing: Black Hole game code, a js13kgames.com entry.
+The Buoing: Black Hole game code, a js13kGames entry for 2017 Desktop category.